GrinonBarrett/Taksidos/To Do.md

 * Add a spell beginning with J
 * Create a Grigori, a fiendish giant creature.
 * Create Coxal Flyer, a skeletal creature composed of the pelvis and spine of a humanoid.
 The hips grow large and become wings for it.
 It uses the spine tail as a club weapon as it flies by.
 WIll be weak.
+* Create a Nosoferai, a plague spreading vampire that occasionally has their victims return from the grave.
+* Create the Kzugar, a fire vampire which serves the Fzugah- a god of knowledge, consumption, dedication, destruction, rebirth, and the eternal cycle.
 * Finish the Wekowyrd.

 Next update: